ErrorTzy/writings/notes/Phil_of_Lan/WarrenKillingKripkenstein'sMonster.md

 {::composite} $S$ has a composite disposition to $\phi$ in situation $C$ iff $\phi$ing is (or would be) the output of the iterated application of $S$'s linked simple dispositions in $C$

 > How is it even possible to give a behavioral account of "link" and "iteration"?
 Can one point to a "link"?
 When is a behavior linked to another behavior?
 To have a disposition is to bahave in the following manner: in situation A, behave in a certain way; in situation B, behave in a certain way; ...
 And the situation may not be actual, so the behavior may not be actual either.
+This would require high-order disposition